Terms & Conditions

 - Should a student fail to attend or complete a confirmed course for any reason, other than the unlikely event that the course is cancelled by the school, no refund of paid fees will be made, and any outstanding course fees must still be paid by the student in full.

-- Theory exams are part of the course fee, however you you fail the same exam twice then you will be charged £35 for every subsequent re-take.
+- Theory exams are part of the course fee, however if you fail the same exam twice then you will be charged £55 for every subsequent re-take which must be paid in full before the 3rd re-take.

 - All students must obtain student insurance ready for the 1st lesson.